Star Diagnostic Report

 to close the window without saving your choices).

-- Use the Sort Students By drop-down list to choose how you want students to be sorted in the report: by classes/groups, grades, last name, or teacher.
+- Use the Sort Students By drop-down list to choose how you want students to be sorted in the report: by classes/groups, grade, last name, or teachers.

 - PARCC (Math) only applies to grades 3–8.

 - PARCC (Reading) only applies to grades 3–10.